Harrison Cleary

-Harrison Cleary (born December 8, 1997) is an American professional basketball player for Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.
+Harrison Cleary (born December 8, 1997) is an American professional basketball player, currently playing for CS Rapid București of the Liga Națională in Romania.

 College

 During college career at University of Minnesota Crookston in NCAA II, Cleary proved himself a scorer, averaging 23.7 points per game.
 He recorded a career high on December 14, 2019, scoring 52 points in a win against Wayne State Wildcats.

 Professional career

 On July 2024, he signed for Lahti Basketball in Korisliiga.

 On August 6, 2024, Cleary signed with VEF Rīga of the Latvian-Estonian Basketball League.

 On July 26, 2025, he signed a one-year contract with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.
+In August 2026, Cleary put pen to paper on a contract with CS Rapid București of the Romanian Liga Națională.

 Personal life

 Harrison is the son of Michael and Kathleen Cleary.
 He majored in sports and rec management.
 His dad is his idol off the court, and his idol on the court is Kobe Bryant.